-The 2014 dates for Homecoming are July 19 to July 27; Whing-Ding will be July 25 & 26.
+The 2014 dates for Coming Home to Brookfield are July 19 – 27; Whing-Ding will be July 25 & 26.
 The Coming Home to Brookfield Coordinating Committee has started making plans for the 19th year!
+This year’s theme is “Back Home Again” – watch for a number of new events to be announced over the next several weeks.
 In order to continue the family focused celebration of community, it is necessary to do some rebuilding.
-Your help would be WELKCOMED in any of the following ways: – joining the Coordinating Committee, offering suggestions, volunteering for any of the sub-committees, working on logistics etc. If you have pictures or clippings from past years that might be of interest for the 20th Anniversary Yearbook, or you want to help in any capacity, call Judy at 673-2427
+Your help would be WELKCOMED in any of the following ways: – joining the Coordinating Committee, offering suggestions, volunteering for any of the sub-committees, working on logistics etc. If you have pictures or clippings from past years that might be of interest for the 20th Anniversary Yearbook, or you want to help in any capacity, call Judy at 673-2427.

 Note the deadline for submitting information for the May Eagle – the last one until September is May 8 – 9.